meowliodaz/basic-next-prj/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Note
+- If you are using MySQL with Prisma, and there's a "#" character in your database, username, password, or anything that is going to be inserted into the database URL (for connection), use "%23" in the URL.